mdn/content/files/en-us/mdn/writing_guidelines/howto/document_web_errors/index.md

 {{MDNSidebar}}

-The MDN [JavaScript error reference](/en-US/docs/Web/JavaScript/Reference/Errors) is a project aiming to help web developers with errors occurring in the [Developer Console](https://firefox-source-docs.mozilla.org/devtools-user/web_console/index.html).
-You can see this feature in action in Firefox — JavaScript errors contain a "Learn more" link that takes you to the JavaScript error reference containing additional advice for fixing issues.

-In order to help this project, we need to write more error documentation on MDN so that we can add more links to the tools where the messages are thrown.
+The [JavaScript error reference](/en-US/docs/Web/JavaScript/Reference/Errors) on MDN Web Docs is a project to help web developers with errors occurring in the [Developer Console](https://firefox-source-docs.mozilla.org/devtools-user/web_console/index.html).
+For this project, we need to write more error documentation on MDN Web Docs so that we can add more links to the tools where the messages are thrown.
+This article explains how to document the web errors.

-## Prerequisites

-- You will need an [MDN account](/en-US/docs/MDN/Contribute/Getting_started#step_1_create_an_account_on_mdn).
-- You will need to know or able to dive into some [JavaScript](/en-US/docs/Web/JavaScript).
+JavaScript errors contain a "Learn more" link that takes you to the JavaScript error reference containing additional advice for fixing issues.
+To be able to document the web errors, you will need to know or be able to dive into some [JavaScript](/en-US/docs/Web/JavaScript).

-## Step 1 – find an error to document
+## Step 1 – Determine the error to document

 - Firefox/Gecko's error messages: <https://github.com/mozilla/gecko-dev/blob/master/js/src/jsshell.msg>
 - Edge/Chakra's error messages: <https://github.com/Microsoft/ChakraCore/blob/master/lib/Parser/rterrors.h>
 - Chrome/v8's error messages: <https://chromium.googlesource.com/v8/v8.git/+/refs/heads/main/src/execution/messages.h>

-## Step 2 – look at existing error docs
+## Step 2 – Check the existing error documentation

 - Look at the existing [JavaScript error reference](/en-US/docs/Web/JavaScript/Reference/Errors) and see how errors are documented.
 - Depending on which type of error you want to write about, you can take a closer look at these pages.
 - You might want to copy the content of an existing page to kick off your new page.

-## Step 3 – create a new page
+## Step 3 – Create the new error page

 - All error pages live under this tree: [/docs/Web/JavaScript/Reference/Errors](/en-US/docs/Web/JavaScript/Reference/Errors)
-- To create a new page, see the instructions in our [GitHub README](https://github.com/mdn/content#adding-a-new-document).
+- To create a new page, see the instructions in our [how to create a page](/en-US/docs/MDN/Writing_guidelines/Howto/Creating_moving_deleting) guide.

-## Step 4 – write some content
+## Step 4 – Document the error

 - Either use a copied structure from one of the existing error documents or start from scratch.
 Your choice!
 - You should have at least:

   - A syntax box containing the message as thrown in different browsers.
   - The error type.
-  - A text that explains why this error happened, what its consequences are.
+  - A text that explains why this error happened and what its consequences are.
 Go beyond the thrown message.
   - Examples showcasing the error (there might be more than one!) and an example showing how to fix the code.
-  - Pointers to other reference material on MDN.
+  - Pointers to other reference material on MDN Web Docs.

-## Step 5 – get a review
+## Step 5 – Get the content reviewed

-Once your page is created, submit it as a PR, and a member of our review team will be assigned automatically to review your page.
+After you've created the error page, submit it as a pull request.
+A member of our review team will be assigned automatically to review your page.